 "This was funny.
 These were great characters.
 We had a great hit on our hands I knew it.
 Betty White was always astounded.
 She'd say, 'we got picked up for another 13!'
 I'd say, 'Betty, join the real world.
 This is a big hit.'"

 About This Interview

-Rue McClanahan was interviewed for two-and-a-half hours in New York, NY.
-McClanahan talked about her acting start on the stage and touched on some of her feature films from the 1960s.
-She discussed her first regular role in television as scheming nurse "Caroline Johnson" on Another World.
-She recalled how, when her character tries unsuccessfully to poison the mother of the twins she is caring for, she received a fan letter recommending a better poison.
-She spoke in great detail about her role as "Vivian Cavender" best friend to Bea Arthur on the television sitcom Maude.
-She described her character, talked about working with the ensemble cast, and commented on memorable series episodes.
-She then talked about her work as series regular "Aunt Fran" on Mama's Family.
-Lastly she discussed at length the production of the classic 1980s sitcom The Golden Girls and her role of "Blanche Devereaux."
-She talked about the casting process, working with the series production personnel, and the transition of the show into The Golden Palace .
-The interview was conducted by Jim Colucci on May 4, 2006.
+In her two-and-a-half hour Archive interview, Rue McClanahan talks about her acting start on the stage and touchs on some of her feature films from the 1960s.
+She discusses her first regular role in television as scheming nurse "Caroline Johnson" on Another World.
+She recalls how, when her character tries unsuccessfully to poison the mother of the twins she is caring for, she received a fan letter recommending a better poison.
+She speaks in great detail about her role as "Vivian Cavender" best friend to Bea Arthur on the television sitcom Maude.
+She describes her character, talks about working with the ensemble cast, and comments on memorable series episodes.
+She then talks about her work as series regular "Aunt Fran" on Mama's Family.
+Lastly, she discusses at length, the production of the classic 1980s sitcom The Golden Girls and her role as "Blanche Devereaux."
+She talks about the casting process, working with the series production personnel and the transition of the show into The Golden Palace.
+Jim Colucci conducted the interview in New York, NY on May 4, 2006.